HuiTingChang/Entwicklung-eines-mobilen-markerlosen-Bewegungsanalysesystems/Doku/Doc_relative_coordination_for_angle_calc_and_angleSize.md

 - Center/Origine coincides with the coordinates of the parent joint.

 @return JointRelativeAngles, which is a QMap<uint, Angles3D>.
-Anggles3D has 3 values: x, y and z, which coresponds to the angle between parent->child and x-axis, the angle between parent->child and y-axis and the angle between parent->child and z-axis.
+Anggles3D has 3 values: x, y and z, which coresponds to angle α: between parent->child and x-axis, angle β between parent->child and y-axis and angle γ between parent->child and z-axis.

 ![](angle_coordination.jpg)